UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m3_reflection.md

 ## Impending Implementations
 - We will look into whether it is possible to make the summary cards a clickable button that selects the spend metric.
 This was a stretch goal suggested by Joel.

 ## Differences compared to initial proposal / sketch
+- Pie chart has been removed due to redundancy in information conveyed together with the bar chart
+- Radio buttons moved to the left side bar

+## Corner Cases
+- There is some missing data for earlier years (1970-1990s).
+In the later milestone we will add a warning/disclaimer about comparing averages with missing data.
 - The pie chart has been removed, as it conveyed redundant information with the bar chart
 - Radio buttons moved from the body to the left side bar